Deploying with Git

 in our article on the topic.

-For example, if you are using Subversion, initialize your Git repository as described above.
+For example, if you’re using Subversion, initialize your Git repository as described in the Pre-requisites section.
 Then, add a .gitignore

 file to tell Git to ignore your Subversion directories.